-- Accurately measure 10 mL of your sample solution into a clean, dry boiling tube/test tube.
-NB: this is most accurately done using a 10 mL pipette; however, it is possible to do this accurately enough (and with less hassle) using a clean 10 mL measuring cylinder if you measure carefully. - 2.
-Next, measure 10 mL of each Fe3+ standard solution into separate boiling tubes (one standard per tube) in order of increasing concentration, beginning with the 2 × 10-5 mol L-1 standard.
-It is a good idea to first rinse your pipette or measuring cylinder with a few mL of the 2 × 10-5 mol L-1 standard).
-NB: Make sure you label each boiling tube appropriately with the name of the sample or standard it contain.
+- Accurately measure 10 mL of your sample solution into a clean, dry boiling tube.
+(NB: a boiling tube, or large test tube, is ideal; however any small vessel - eg: a beaker, flask or glass vial may also be used).
+This measurement is most accurately made using a 10 mL pipette; however, it is possible to do this accurately enough (and with less hassle) using a clean 10 mL measuring cylinder if you measure carefully. - Next, measure 10 mL of each Fe3+ standard solution into separate boiling tubes (one standard per tube) in order of increasing concentration, beginning with the 2 × 10-5 mol L-1 standard.
+It is a good idea to first rinse your pipette or measuring cylinder with a few mLs of the 2 × 10-5 mol L-1 standard.
+NB: Make sure you label each boiling tube appropriately with the name of the sample or standard it contains.
 A test tube rack is very useful for holding and transporting your tubes (see Figure 4).
 Alternatively you can use a large beaker to hold them.